 Louisiana Lease Agreement Disclosures

-The following disclosure is required for all residential lease agreements in Louisiana.
+The below disclosure is required for all residential lease agreements in Louisiana.

 |Lead Paint||All Units Built Prior to 1978|